Inter-Agent Relative Representations for Multi-Agent Option Discovery: Introduction

-\item Adapting the MacDec-POMDP framework~\citep{amato2019masmdp} to support joint-option execution; \end{small_ind_s_itemize} We illustrate and experimentally evaluate the capabilities of our approach in two benchmark multi-agent collaboration domains: Level-Based Foraging~\citep{papoudakis2021lbf} and Overcooked~\citep{ruhdorfer2024overcooked}.
-Beyond assessing the benefits of relative options over standard, non-option-enhanced baselines, we test the hypothesis that the proposed state abstraction facilitates the discovery of a more diverse and generalisable set of coordination behaviours, better suited to support teams of agents in downstream tasks compared with other multi-agent option discovery methods.
+\item Adapting the MacDec-POMDP framework~\citep{amato2019masmdp} to support joint-option execution. \end{small_ind_s_itemize} We illustrate and experimentally evaluate the capabilities of our approach in two benchmark multi-agent collaboration domains: Level-Based Foraging~\citep{papoudakis2021lbf} and Overcooked~\citep{ruhdorfer2024overcooked}.
+We demonstrate the benefits of incorporating joint options over baselines that do not include such options, and show that the coordination behaviours discovered using our proposed state abstraction lead to better performance than the behaviours obtained using other multi-agent option discovery methods.